Shema-Fowad/Data-warehouse-pipeline/README.md

 ## Dashboards

 ### 1. Executive Spend Overview
 **Audience:** CPO, Finance Leadership

 **Questions Answered:**
-- What's our total spend this quarter vs. budget?
+- What is our total procurement spend for the selected period?
-- Which categories are over/under budget? (haven't added category name as of now)
+- How does actual spend compare to budget?
-- What percentage of spend is contract-compliant?
+- What percentage of transactions are contract-compliant?
+- Which vendors and regions drive the majority of spend?

+---

 ### 2. Procurement Operations
-**Audience:** Category Managers
+**Audience:** Category Managers, Procurement Operations

 **Questions Answered:**
-- Which vendors represent our highest spend concentration?
+- Which vendors represent the highest spend concentration?
-- Where are we purchasing off-contract?
-- What's the month-over-month trend by category? (haven't added category name as of now only category_id is present)
+- Where is procurement spend occurring outside active contracts?
+- How does procurement spend trend month over month?
+- Which regions show the highest contract leakage?

+---

 ### 3. Vendor Performance
-**Audience:** Sourcing Team
+**Audience:** Sourcing & Supplier Management Teams

 **Questions Answered:**
-- How much spend is concentrated in our top 10 vendors?
+- How concentrated is spend among the top vendors?
-- Which vendors have coverage under active contracts?
+- Which vendors have the lowest contract compliance rates?
-- What's our contract compliance rate by vendor tier?
+- Which vendors operate most frequently without contract coverage?
+- How does vendor compliance vary across regions?
+-
 ---

 ## Repository Structure

 ```
-├── datasets/           # Sample CSV files (anonymized test data)
+├───Data-warehouse-pipeline
+│   ├───datasets
+│   │   ├───contracts
+│   │   ├───erp
+│   │   ├───finance
-│   ├── contracts
+│   │   └───vendor_master
-│   └── erp
+│   ├───docs
-│   └── finance
+│   │   └───dashboards
-│   └── vendor_master
+│   └───scripts
-├── scripts/
-│   ├── bronze/        # Raw data ingestion scripts
+│       ├───bronze            # Raw data ingestion scripts
+│       ├───gold              # Analytics view creation
-│   ├── silver/        # Dimension and fact loading scripts
+│       └───silver            # Dimension and fact loading scripts
-│   ├── gold/          # Analytics view creation
-│   └── 01.create_database.sql
-|   └── data_quality_check.sql      # Data quality checks (planned)
-├── docs/
-│   ├── er_diagram.png
-│   └── naming_conventions.md
-└── README.md

 ```

 ---